 Equipment used for private purposes must be apportioned correctly to reflect the percentage of time the tools or equipment are used for work.
 If you use items for both personal and work-related activities, it’s a good idea to keep a record, such as a diary.
 So that, if required, you can show how you calculated the amount of time for each use.
 If you are an apprentice and received government-funded tools through your employer, you cannot claim costs or the depreciation for those tools.

 As a tradie or contractor, any fees and subscriptions you pay as a member of a union or professional association, are tax deductible.
 You can also claim the cost of public liability insurance as a tax deductible.
 If you also have income protection insurance, you can claim the cost of premiums against the loss of any income in the event you are unable to work.

 It helps to know what you can claim, so you can maximise your tax return.
 Having a registered tax agent like ezytaxback will also ensure you get the best return.
-If you’re short on time, contact our friendly Customer Care Team at email@example.com and we can assist you in getting the most out of your return.
+If you’re short on time, contact our friendly Customer Care Team at email@example.com.
+We can assist you in getting the most out of your return.